 The United States is reaching a tipping point on eggs.
-With one small change, you can make a real difference in improving the lives of millions of hens.
+With one small change–committing to buying only higher welfare eggs–you can make a real difference in improving the lives of millions of hens.
 We’re close to winning, but we need you!

 Why are higher welfare eggs important?